cheminfo/multiplet-analysis/README.md

-node -r esm examples/simulate.js; # to simulate from a user-defined spin system node -r esm examples/dd-exp.js; # to simulate from a user-defined spin system
+node -r esm examples/simulate.js; # to simulate from a user-defined spin system node -r esm examples/dd-exp.js; # to simulate from a user-defined spin system node -r esm examples/asymDoublet.js; # to simulate from a user-defined spin system
 ```